-The following table provides examples the most common correspondence issues along with guidance on the most efficient ways to resolve them.
+The following table provides examples of the most common correspondence issues along with guidance on the most efficient ways to resolve them.

 Type of Issue What Do I Need to Do?
-Rejected Claim(s) Use the EDI Hotline at 1-800-590-5745 when your claim was submitted electronically but was never paid or was rejected.
+Rejected Claim(s) Use the EDI Hotline at 800-590-5745 when your claim was submitted electronically but was never paid or was rejected.
 We're available to assist you with setup questions and help resolve submission issues or electronic claims rejections.
-EOP Requests for Supporting Submit a Claim Correspondence Form, a copy of your EOP and Documentation (Sterilization/ the supporting documentation to: Hysterectomy/Abortion Consent Claims Correspondence Forms, itemized bills and invoices) P.O.
-Box 61599 Virginia Beach, VA 23466-1599 EOP Requests for Medical Records Submit a Claim Correspondence Form, a copy of your EOP and the medical records to: Claims Correspondence P.O.
-Box 61599 Virginia Beach, VA 23466-1599 Need to submit a Corrected Claim Submit a Claim Correspondence Form and your corrected claim due to errors or changes on to: original submission Claims Correspondence P.O.
+EOP Requests for Supporting Documentation (Sterilization/ Hysterectomy/Abortion Consent Forms, itemized bills, and invoices) Submit a Claim Correspondence Form, a copy of your EOP and the supporting documentation to: Claims Correspondence P.O.
+Box 61599 Virginia Beach, VA 23466-1599 EOP Requests for Medical Records Submit a Claim Correspondence Form , a copy of your EOP and the medical records to: Claims Correspondence P.O.
+Box 61599 Virginia Beach, VA 23466-1599 Need to submit a Corrected Claim due to errors or changes on original submission Submit a Claim Correspondence Form and your corrected claim to: Claims Correspondence P.O.
 Box 61599 Virginia Beach, VA 23466-1599 Clearly identify the claim as corrected.
 We cannot accept claims with handwritten alterations to billing information.
 We will return claims that have been altered with an explanation of the reason for the return.
 Provided the claim was originally received timely, a corrected claim must be received within 365 days of the date of service.
-In cases where there was an adjustment to a primary insurance payment and it is necessary to submit a corrected claim to Amerigroup to adjust the other health insurance (OHI) payment information, the timely filing period starts with the date of the most recent OHI EOB.
+In cases where there was an adjustment to a primary insurance payment and it is necessary to submit a corrected claim to Amerigroup to adjust the other health insurance (OHI) payment information, the timely filing period starts with the date of the most recent OHI EOB .

+Type of Issue What Do I Need to Do?
 Submission of coordination of Submit a Claim Correspondence Form, a copy of your EOP and benefits (COB)/third-party liability the COB/TPL information to: (TPL) information Claims Correspondence P.O.
 Box 61599 Virginia Beach, VA 23466-1599

-13.23 Provider Payment Disputes and Administrative Plea Processes
+13.22 Provider Payment Disputes and Administrative Plea Processes

-If you believe Amerigroup has not paid for your services according to the terms of your provider agreement, submit a request using the Appeals Form located online under Forms at https://providers.amerigroup.com.
+If you believe Amerigroup has not paid for your services according to the terms of your provider agreement, submit a request using the Appeals Form located online under Forms at https://provider.amerigroup.com.